Abhishekshelar208/attendo-quick-attendance-by-sharing-link-/TESTING_GUIDE.md

-# Attendo App - Testing & Debugging Guide
+# QuickPro App - Testing & Debugging Guide

 ## 🔍 App Features & How to Test